Ernest Smith: Civilian life

-In 1947, Smith wed Esther Weston and subsequently sired two children, David and Norma-Jean.
+In 1947, Smith wed Esther Weston, with whom he had two children, David and Norma-Jean.
 After his retirement from the military, Smith opened a travel agency with his wife, "Smith Travel", which was in operation from 1969 to 1992.
 During these years, Smith regularly visited sites related to World War II with clients.
 The couple retired in 1992, and Smith's wife died four years later, in 1996.

 In his later years, as the number of living veterans began to grow thin, Smokey found himself the last living Canadian VC recipient in 2000.
 By this time Smith was retired and devoted much of his time to helping his fellow veterans, making frequent public appearances all over the world to assist in Remembrance Day ceremonies and greeting the Queen after her arrival during an official visit.
 He appeared in May 2000 in representation of the veterans of Canada at the consecration ceremony of Canada's Tomb of the Unknown Soldier, having aided in negotiations for the return of those remains.
 Smith was also on hand to unveil a Canadian postage stamp featuring both the British and Canadian versions of the Victoria Cross in 2004.
 The Canadian Pacific Railway dedicated a railcar in his honour on November 29, 2003.

-Smith was appointed a Member of the Order of Canada on November 15, 1995 and received the honour in a ceremony on February 15, 1996.
+Smith was appointed a Member of the Order of Canada on November 15, 1995, and received the honour in a ceremony on February 15, 1996.
 He became a Member of the Order of British Columbia in 2002.
 Gary Pawson nominated him for the Order of British Columbia starting in 1997, and each year following until he was finally so honoured.
 He was originally passed over for this honour until Clifford Chadderton, the British Columbia Ministry of Veterans Affairs, and several other organizations, wrote letters to the Lieutenant-Governor of British Columbia in his support.